Healthy Homes Assessment Omahu

 Home Assessments Omahu for Rental Properties

-• Does the subfloor space insulated and is a ground moisture barrier present?
+• Is the space under the floor insulated and is a ground water barrier in place?

-• Do you think the ceiling insulation require to be topped up or replaced?
+• Is the ceiling insulation in need of topping up? require to be topped up or replaced?

-• Is the heater equipped with enough capacity?
+• Is the heater equipped with sufficient capacity?

-• Does the house have enough air circulation, including extractor fans?
+• Does the home have enough air circulation, including extractor fans?

 home assessments for rental properties